matroux/ITO33-old/content/publications.md

           link: "/article/"
         card:
         - vimeo: "X30JIXuuwQs"
-          title: The future was the market
+          title: The future was the market vivek
           link: "#"
           label: The future was the market
           external: